-Once that fermentation is complete, and you have reached your target final gravity it's time to package the beer.
+Once fermentation is complete, and you have reached your target final gravity it's time to package the beer.
 Most homebrewers will either put their beer in bottles or kegs.

 Bottling your beer

 Though fermentation is complete, there will always still be some yeast left in suspension in the beer.
 You will use this to your advantage in the bottling process by adding a small amount of "priming sugar" (simple corn sugar, or "dextrose") to your beer.
 The residual yeast will ferment the newly added priming sugar inside your bottles, therefore creating natural carbonation from the release of CO².

-To do this, use a sanitised siphoning tube to transfer your beer out of the fermenter and into a sanitised "bottling bucket".
+To do this, use a sanitised syphoning tube to transfer your beer out of the fermenter and into a sanitised "bottling bucket".
 A bottling bucket is a simple bucket that has a valve on the bottom to allow the liquid to flow out.

-Plan to add 10-11g of priming sugar for every 1 L of beer (about 1 US oz per 1 US Gal).
+Plan to add 10 - 11g of priming sugar for every litre of beer (about 1 oz per US Gal).
 To ensure that you don't introduce any infectious pathogens to the beer, always boil the priming sugar in a small amount of water for at least 10 minutes before pouring it into the beer.
 Stir the priming sugar in the beer to ensure that it mixes in evenly.

-Once that the priming sugar is mixed in with the beer, open the valve at the bottom of the bucket and let the beer flow into your sanitized bottles through a sanitized food-grade plastic tube.
+Once that the priming sugar is mixed in with the beer, open the valve at the bottom of the bucket and let the beer flow into your sanitised bottles through a sanitised food-grade plastic tube.